TechMantra/Not/README.md

 ## Install
 ### Using the Binaries
-Get the latest release.
-Copy the binary wherever you want and add it to your path.
+Get the [latest release](https://github.com/TechMantra/Not/releases/download/0.0.1/not).
+Copy the binary wherever you want and add it to your PATH.

 ### From Source
 Clone the repo and launch the Not.xcodeproj.
 Then build and Enjoy.